drogatkin/loops_counter/doc/blog/PerformanceLanguages.md

 ```

 As you can see, C+++ provides a similar performance to Rust.
 Remembering one billion rows challenge, I decided to test Java too.
-There is also no forcing for different threads to access shared data using synchronized, atomic or volatile data.
+There is also no forcing for different threads to access shared data using a synchronized, an atomic or a volatile access.
 However a
 *volatile* was added keeping in mind  C++ experience.
 Java [code](https://github.com/drogatkin/loops_counter/blob/master/java/code/Counter.java) showed the following numbers:

 **Java 21**